-- A student who wishes to add and drop a course at the beginning of a semester may do so only during the period indicated in the College Calendar.
-A fee of \$5.00 will be charged during this time period for courses added.
-A fee of \$5.00 will be charged for classes dropped. - To drop a course during the semester, a student must initiate the procedure with his or her advisor.
-A Class Drop Form must be signed by the advisor, instructor involved, Bursar, and sent to the Registrar's Office. - A course may be dropped on or before the specified date in the College Calendar with a grade of W. A course may be dropped after the specified date only by administrative authorization. - A student in the developmental education program must remain enrolled in it continually until it has been determined that the student is complete in all Texas Success Initiative (TSI) areas. - A student must submit a written request to the Registrar's office to drop a course. - The State of Texas allows only a total of six drops during an individual's total four-year undergraduate enrollment.
+• A student who wishes to add and drop a course at the beginning of a semester may do so only during the period indicated in the College Calendar.
+To drop a course during the semester, a student must initiate the procedure with his or her advisor.
+A Class Drop Form must be signed by the advisor, instructor involved, and the student and sent to the Admissions Office.
+Ranger campus students must bring the drop form to the Admissions office in the Welcome Center.
+Brown County, Erath and online students may email drop forms to registrar@rangercollege.edu.

+- A course may be dropped on or before the specified date in the College Calendar with a grade of W. A course may be dropped after the specified date only by administrative authorization. - A student in the developmental education program must remain enrolled in it continually until it has been determined that the student is complete in all Texas Success Initiative (TSI) areas. - A student must submit a written request to the Registrar's office to drop a course. - The State of Texas allows only a total of six drops during an individual's total four-year undergraduate enrollment.